dustinpfister/blog_posts/_posts/linux-bash-builtin.md

 layout: post
 categories: linux
 id: 802
-updated: 2021-02-12 14:53:00
+updated: 2021-02-12 14:55:43
-version: 1.7
+version: 1.8
 ---

 In Linux bash defines a number of built in commands, there is also the [builtin command](https://www.geeksforgeeks.org/builtin-command-in-linux-with-examples/) itself which is also a built in command of bash.
-This builtin command is usful for createing functions in bash scripts that have the same name as a built in command.
+This builtin command is useful for creating functions in bash scripts that have the same name as a built in command.
 However there is also the question of what the built in commands are and how to go about confirming if a command is built in or not.
 So in this post I will be going over some basic examples of the builtin command, but I will also be doing a general overview of all the built in commands in bash.

 <!-- more -->